-Lovelace is a preeminent research and development facility for medical countermeasures (MCM, biological, chemical, radiological, explosives, combat casualty care).
+Lovelace is a preeminent research and development facility for medical countermeasures (MCM), chemical, biological, radiological, nuclear and explosives (CBRNE), and combat casualty care (CCC).
 LBERI can work with agents requiring containment and chemical surety (meets the minimum requirements for AR50-6 Chemical Surety), select agent (CDC) as well as those requiring Nuclear Regulatory Commission (NRC)-approved facilities.
 We undertake regulated studies in efforts to complete FDA Animal Rule Investigational New Drugs (INDs) leading to full New Drug Application (NDA)/Biologic License Application (BLA) programs.

-The Applied Science and Toxicology Division at Lovelace was established in 1963 to assist the government (Atomic Energy Commission) in characterizing the potential harmful effects of radiation and has published over 1000 manuscripts in the fields of radiation dosimetry, and health hazards.
+The Applied Science and Toxicology Division at Lovelace was established in 1963 to assist the government (Atomic Energy Commission) in characterizing the potential harmful effects of radiation and has published over 1000 manuscripts in the fields of radiation dosimetry and health hazards.
 Lovelace has been performing external radiation models for over 20 years.
 In recent years our team has developed and validated models of acute radiation syndrome, dermal burn/radiation combinations, and systemic injury models in the gastrointestinal and cardiopulmonary systems.
-Our staff participate in animal model development consortia and are leading researchers in the area of radiation dosimetry, radiation drug countermeasure drug development and risk assessment.
+Our staff participate in an animal model development consortia and are leading researchers in the areas of radiation dosimetry, radiation drug countermeasures, drug development and risk assessment.
 Overall, our radiation research team is unparalleled.

 Select Agents and Toxins